|

 is a CD of tracks handpicked by Vusi which spans his recordings

-Star (2007).
+over the last 11 years.
 Several of Vusi's songs are also featured

 in the 2006 South African film Tsotsi.